Cavannn/ip/docs/README.md

 ![GoldenKnight UI](Ui.png)

 GoldenKnight Chat is your personal **task management chatbot assistant** 🛡️.
-It helps you keep track of tasks, deadlines, and reminders, all from the convenience of a Command Line Interface (CLI) with a simple Graphical User Interface (GUI).
+It helps you keep track of tasks, deadlines, events, and reminders, all from the convenience of a Command Line Interface (CLI) with a simple Graphical User Interface (GUI).

 ## Adding Todo Tasks